 During their time in our programs, families receive comprehensive support services designed to help parents care for themselves and their families, begin intentionally improving their life skills and decision-making abilities, and develop the internal resources necessary to become self-sufficient.
 Along with intensive case management, services include educational life skills training, basic needs support, and aftercare services for program graduates.

-Intensive Case Management: Case Management staff helps each family develop practical, attainable goals which include creating a workable budget, obtaining childcare, finding employment, applying for subsidized and permanent housing, and creating a savings plan.
+Intensive Case Management: Case Management staff help each family develop practical, attainable goals, which include creating a workable budget, obtaining childcare, finding employment, applying for subsidized and permanent housing, and creating a savings plan.

-Basic Needs Program: When families enter our program they often lack even the most basic essential items.
-Upon graduating, families remain vulnerable for some time to disruptions in their stability while they work at building their assets and maintenance of consistent, adequate income.
-Our basic needs program provides comprehensive support in the form of basic supplies and temporary financial assistance to cover expenses that threaten to disrupt a family’s progress towards stability.
+Basic Needs Program: When families enter our program, they often lack even the most basic essential items, like toiletries and cleaning supplies.
+Upon graduating, families are still vulnerable to disruptions in their stability as they work toward developing a consistent, adequate income and building assets.
+Our basic needs program provides comprehensive support in the form of basic supplies and temporary financial assistance to cover expenses that threaten to disrupt a family’s progress.